 Google recognizes the effectiveness and opportunity of video promotion and recently released several products and services to help more businesses benefit from video.
 These include a “Director Mix” beta to create several video versions from your assets, as well as YouTube Director that allows creation of high-quality video ads with a mobile device.

 Once you have a viewer’s attention with your in-stream videos, keeping that attention and preventing skipping presents a significant problem.
 Long-form videos or videos that lack a strong hook and narrative will rarely keep a viewers’ attention very long.
 The solution to this is splitting the content up into shorter formats that may increase aggregate consumption of the information you want to share.
-AdWords provides the tools for you to ensure that audiences will consume the content you promote more completely and in the proper order.
-A bit of work in AdWords Audience manager is all it takes and you can serve your videos in sequence using retargeting:
+Google Ads provides the tools for you to ensure that audiences will consume the content you promote more completely and in the proper order.
+A bit of work in the Audience manager is all it takes and you can serve your videos in sequence using retargeting: